SEAiq uses status bars for presenting sensor data and other information on the Navigate display.

 Show GPS Diagnostics : This controls display of GPS diagnostic information, such as the fix type (GPS, DGPS, etc), HDOP, HPE, number of satellites, etc.

-- Precise Course: (Only SEAiq Pilot) When enabled, course will be displayed with an extra degree of precision (359.9°).
+- Precise Course: (Only SEAiq Pilot) When enabled, course is shown with an extra degree of precision (359.9°).
 This should only be enabled if you know your course sensor has the required level of precision.

 If all of the settings are not present but at least COG, SOG, and HDG are present then a simplified analysis is shown that only has 1 lateral speed in place of the bow and stern that corresponds to the lateral speed of the GPS antenna.
-In this case, GPS will be shown for the lateral motion and NA for where the stern motion would have been shown.
+In this case, GPS is shown for the lateral motion and NA for where the stern motion would have been shown.

 Wind Direction : Choose format for presenting wind direction (true and apparent): relative to Own-Ship heading (+/- 180) or with absolute bearing (0-360).

 Wind direction is normally reported as a direction relative to Own-Ship's heading.
 To convert to absolute bearing, heading data must be available.
 If not, then the wind is reported as relative values.

 Squat (Estimated) (Only SEAiq Pilot) : Squat is a hydrodynamic effect that occurs as large vessels move through shallow water.
 Depending on various factors, the vessel may sit deeper in the water than its draft while stationary.
 This extra depth is called Squat.